 We'll introduce you to analytical methods for solving ordinary and partial differential equations so you'll develop an understanding along with technical skills in this area.

-Building on what you learned in year 2, this class will extend your understanding of quantum mechanics.
-We'll introduce operators, expectation values and commutation relationships, and advanced concepts like time independent perturbation theory and electromagnetism by exploring the wave like nature of electromagnetism as predicted by Maxwell's equations, Poynting’s theorem, reflection and transmission at a dielectric interface, potentials and gauge transformations, and retarded potentials.
+Building on what you learned in year 2, this module will extend your understanding of quantum mechanics.
+We'll introduce operators, expectation values and commutation relationships, and advanced concepts like time independent perturbation theory.
+In electromagnetism you will exploring the wave like nature of electromagnetism as predicted by Maxwell's equations, Poynting’s theorem, reflection and transmission at a dielectric interface, potentials and gauge transformations, and retarded potentials.

 Here you'll cover condensed matter physics and be introduced to concepts such as the Fermi surface, superconductors, phonons and other forms of collective excitations.